Weardale Way Section 10 (Page Bank to Durham)

 Introduction

-Section 10 of the Weardale Way takes you from the car park by the bridge over the River Wear at Page Bank, between Spennymoor and Brancepeth, to Baths Bridge in Durham City.
+Section 10 of the Weardale Way takes you from Page Bank Bridge, over the River Wear between Spennymoor and Brancepeth, to Baths Bridge in Durham City.
 This section is generally flat with the exception of a short climb on an access road past Croxdale Hall.
-It’s followed shortly after, by a steep descent on possibly muddy steps in Shincliffe Wood.
+It’s followed, shortly after, by a steep descent on possibly muddy steps in Shincliffe Wood.
 It’s just as well that the going offers good progress as there’s quite a bit to see on this section including the first view of Durham’s magnificent skyline.

 Stats at a Glance